 • Does it align with my goals?

-• Do I have the resources or can I organise things to accommodate the resources?
+• Do I have the resources or can I organize things to accommodate the resources?

 • What other people need to help me?